dhutchison/dhutchison.github.io/_posts/2017-08-18-plex-dvr-the-direct-approach.markdown

 ---
-title: Plex DVR - The direct approach
+title: Plex DVR with the Official Xbox One Digital TV Tuner - The direct approach
 layout: post
 series: Plex DVR with the Official Xbox One Digital TV Tuner
 series_part: 2